What is it?

 - Having a family history of cardiovascular disease

-- Diet – evidence suggests that a ‘Mediterranean’ diet is better for your heart than the standard Western diet
+- Diet – a healthy, balanced diet is recommended for a healthy heart

 - Being of Afro-Caribbean or South Asian descent.

 A healthy lifestyle can help to lower your risk of getting cardiovascular disease or help to stop the condition from getting any worse.

 - Not smoking – or trying to give up as soon as possible